 Caring for the circumcised penis

-After your baby is circumcised, the tip of your baby’s penis look raw or yellowish.
+After your baby is circumcised, the tip of your baby’s penis may look raw or yellowish.
 The tip of his penis may be covered with a gauze pad.
 The dressing should be changed at every diapering to avoid infection.
 Petroleum jelly may be used to keep the dressing from sticking.
 Whether or not petroleum jelly should be used will depend on which method of circumcision was performed on your baby.
 You should receive instructions for proper care of your baby’s penis.
 Ask if you are not sure.
 Problems after a circumcision are rare, however, you should call your doctor right away if you notice any signs of infection such as redness, swelling, or foul smelling discharge or if your baby has problems urinating.
-Once the penis heals there is no special care required.
+Once the penis heals, there is no special care required.

 Care for the uncircumcised penis